 As a product of the Conservative movement in its many facets, Cantor Tisser takes great pride in having attended a Solomon Schechter elementary school, served on the board of directors of his USY chapter, and attended and worked at Camp Ramah in California.
 In addition, he has taught Judaic Music for many years in Jewish Day Schools.

-Cantor Tisser is the proud parent of daughter Talia, and son, Ethan.
+Cantor Tisser is the proud father of Talia and Ethan.